🎉 GoZen Testimonials Launch: Automate the collection and display of reviews

 Show proof that what you’re claiming to your prospect is real and has worked for many people like them.

-Yeah, including social proof in follow-up emails can direct your prospect’s purchase decision toward your brand.
+Yeah, including social proof in follow-up emails can direct your prospect’s purchase decision toward your product.

 This is the social proof content we use in our emails,